 Church View Holiday Cottages are situated in the peaceful village of Rosemarket, midway between the major towns of Haverfordwest, Milford Haven and Pembroke, within easy reach of the coast.
 The ancient Church of St Ismaels and the Rosemarket Rings (former Iron Age Settlement) are next to the estate, and open fields surround it.
 The Huntsman Inn is just up the road.

-A recent addition to the Church View portfolio includes the The Lodge, an insulated timber lodge with main bed room and additional bed settee in the living area, (more suitable for a pair of younger children rather than two adults) with en-suite shower room , well equipped kitchen and living area with a wood burning stove.
+A recent addition to the Church View portfolio includes the The Lodge, an insulated timber lodge with main bedroom and additional bed settee in the living area, (more suitable for a pair of younger children rather than two adults) with en-suite shower room , well equipped kitchen and living area.
 The Lodge is centrally heated and is complimented with a wood burning stove.

-The two Shepherd Huts ,added, 2018 - 19, offer self contained accommodation with an en-suite shower room, compact kitchen facility including fridge/ freezer two ring hob.
+Two Shepherd Huts, The Crook& The Hurdle added in mid 2018 - 19, offer self contained accommodation with an en-suite shower room, compact kitchen facility including fridge/ freezer two ring hob.
 Electrical heaters are supplemented with a small wood burning stove